Building Your Sales Network

 Follow Up with Customers

 You may have heard that the job really starts after you make the sale.

-This holds true, and you’ll want to set a timeline for following up after the deal is made.
+Why should you do this?
 Maintaining an active presence in the customer’s life is a surefire way to gain referrals and expand your future customer base.

 Continue Expanding Your Network

-No matter how successful you are at closing sales, always make sure to keep those connection receptors flowing.
-Continue branching out.
-You can do so by considering additional industry groups and associations.
-Try networking with different chambers of commerce, industry specific associations, local chapters of industry associations, at conferences, and at training events.
+No matter how successful you are at closing sales, make sure to keep the connection channel open and continue branching out.
+You can do so by considering other relevant industries and other types of social media.

-So, continue to cultivate those connections.
+For example, try networking with different chambers of commerce, industry-specific associations, local chapters of industry associations, or joining conferences or training events.
+Continue to cultivate those connections.
 It takes time, but with persistence, you’ll be able to reap the benefits.

 Table of Contents